hartoman/MultiMapper/README.md

 ## How to use

+### How to run

+In the folder MultiMapper.zip there is an executable .jar file and the 'lib' folder which contains the libraries needed.
+Just unzip in the same folder.
+To run the application you need to have Java JRE installed in your system.

 ### Defining Parameters

 There are two types of maps that can be generated: Landscape and Settlement.